Complete puppy buying guide

 - Scam pattern #04

 The price drops the moment you hesitate.
-If a $3,000 French Bulldog suddenly drops to $1,200 because "we just want her in a good home," the price was never the price.
+If a $3,000 French Bulldog suddenly drops to $1,200 because "we just want her in a good home," the original price was never real.
 Real breeders charge what they need to cover health tests and the cost of breeding.
-They don't slash prices to clear stock.
+They don't slash prices to clear stock (a retail phrase a real breeder would never use about their puppies).

 - Scam pattern #05